-If your workers know that company management is willing to work with and not against them as they transition back to the workplace, they are likely to feel more secure in their roles.
-That new level of security will show up in the quality of their work, and you'll be glad you made the effort to phase them back in comfortably.
+If your workers know that company management is willing to work with them and not against them as they transition back to the workplace, they will likely feel more secure in their roles.
+That new level of security will show up in the quality of their work, and you'll be glad you made an effort to phase them back in comfortably.

-Employees aren't the only ones who will benefit from an RTW strategy, however.
-Coming up with these plans and using them consistently can lead to better relationships between a company and its workers since RTW strategies and other similar office improvement ideas are great for showing employees that they are cared for.
+However, employees aren't the only ones who will benefit from an RTW strategy.
+Using these plans consistently can lead to better relationships between a company and its workers since RTW strategies and other similar office improvement ideas are great for showing employees that they are cared for.

 5 Things to Consider for Return to Work Success

-So, now that you have a clearer understanding of what RTW strategies are and why it is helpful for any business owner and facility manager to have them in place, it's important for you to know how to establish your own.
+So, now that you have a clearer understanding of what RTW strategies are and why it is helpful for any business owner and facility manager to have them in place, you need to know how to establish your own.

 As you formulate your own ideas for a return-to-work plan, keep these five concepts in the back of your mind.

-If you want to know which RTW strategies work and which you could probably go without, you'll need to dig deep — find out what other companies, studios, or office spaces in your industry are doing to get their employees back to the normal routine and see if any of the research you stumble upon is relevant or useful to your current clients.
+If you want to know which RTW strategies work and which you could probably go without, you'll need to dig deep — find out what other companies, studios, or office spaces in your industry are doing to get their employees back to the regular routine and see if any of the research you stumble upon is relevant or valuable to your current clients.

 Once you've concluded your interviews and organized data, take the information you learned and run with it.
 Plan to use all of the good, relevant stuff as you figure out what works, and feel free to skip any parts that aren't cute getting the job done.

 As we mentioned above, it's not always ideal to hire or train a temporary employee, but sometimes, it does make things easier.
-If you have an employee that's out on particularly long leave or works a job that simply can't be done partially online, hiring a temporary worker can certainly make things easier.
+Hiring a temporary worker can certainly make things easier if you have an employee out on particularly extended leave or working a job that simply can't be done partially online.

 How will you put your RTW strategies into practice?
-For example, if your plan for bringing employees back into the workplace safely and comfortably includes adding more sanitization and disinfection practices, you'll need to come up with practical ways to make that happen, like participating in Pegasus Clean's SuperiorClean Program and scheduling times for workplace inspection.
+For example, suppose your plan for bringing employees back into the workplace safely and comfortably includes adding more sanitization and disinfection practices.
+In that case, you'll need to devise practical ways to make that happen, like participating in Pegasus Clean's SuperiorClean Program and scheduling times for workplace inspections.

 Return to Work Safely

-Developing a return-to-work strategy may require a bit of additional effort from a facility manager as he researches and plans according to his employees' needs, but having established RTW strategies in place helps keep productivity and morale high.
+Developing a return-to-work strategy may require a bit of additional effort from a facility manager as he researches and plans according to his employees' needs.
+However, having established RTW strategies in place helps keep productivity and morale high.
 In other words, put a return-to-work plan in place, and both you and your employees will be happy you did.